Morales97/MagicLine_Progressive_Web_App/README.md

 The resulting PWA can be found (as of March 2020) in https://coordinacio.magiclinesjd.org but the full functionality will not be accessible unless provided with a username and password.

+The deployment on AWS was done with the following guidelines: https://jasonwatmore.com/post/2019/12/02/angular-nodejs-on-aws-how-to-deploy-a-mean-stack-app-to-amazon-ec2

 ## Contact

 Carla Campàs: ccg.campas@gmail.com